 This is entry #34 in Amy Johnson Crow’s Challenge: 52 Ancestors in 52 Weeks.

-Oral tradition, passed on through the generations, can help our genealogy research but it can also be a hinderance.
+Oral tradition, passed on through the generations, can help our genealogy research but it can also be a hindrance.
 When I started my Facebook page, more than a year before I started blogging, I wrote short summaries about my brick walls.
-My 4-times great-grandfather James INGRAM, born between 1771-1774 in Virginia and died fall of 1865 in West Virginia, was the subject of the post I wrote in December 2012.
-Unfortunately no headway has been made on his parentage.
-One of these days I’ll find the key to open the door in the Ingram brick wall.
+My 4th great-grandfather James INGRAM, born between 1771-1774 in Virginia and died fall of 1865 in West Virginia, was the subject of the post I wrote in December 2012.
+Unfortunately, no headway has been made on his parentage.
+One of these days I’ll find the key to open the door in the INGRAM brick wall.

 Ester INGRAM (also seen as Esther and Easter) may have been the mother of my James INGRAM.
-She is the first INGRAM to be found in Greenbrier County Personal Property Tax Lists in 1792 suggesting that she was a widow by this time.
-She sold a 95 acres land grant received in 1795 in 1800 and had at least two daughters who married in Greenbrier with her permission.
+She is the first INGRAM to be found in Greenbrier County Personal Property Tax Lists in 1792 suggesting that she was a widow by this time.1 She sold a 95-acre land grant received in 1795 in 1800 and had at least two daughters who married in Greenbrier with her permission.

 - Patience INGRAM and David STAY

-Jim Talbert of the Greenbrier Historical Society confirmed on 8 Aug 2006 there is a marriage permission slip for Patience INGRAM in the Greenbrier records.
+Jim Talbert of the Greenbrier Historical Society confirmed on 8 August 2006 that there is a marriage permission slip for Patience INGRAM in the Greenbrier records.
 Easter INGRAM signed for “my daughter” on 19 May 1790.
 David STAY and John KING went bond.
-There was no husband of Easter named in any of these records.
+Easter’s husband was not named in any of these records.

 - Elizabeth INGRAM and Francis STORY

 Nancy C. Story Adkins obtained a photocopy of the original marriage bond from the Greenbrier Historical Society.
 Elizabeth’s mother Esther INGRAM gave permission.
 The couple married on 20 December 1798.